What is the fee structure for the Aquatic Invasive Species (AIS) decals?

 How long are AIS decals valid for?

-AIS decals are valid for the calendar year; they will expire on December 31 of year purchased.
+AIS decals are valid for the calendar year; they will expire on December 31 of year purchased unless a 3 year decal is purchased.

 When will I have to have an AIS decal?

-Beginning May 17, 2010, you will be required to have an AIS decal on your watercraft before launching on or entering into Wyoming waters.
+As of May 17, 2010, boaters have been required to have an AIS decal on your watercraft before launching on or entering into Wyoming waters.

 Is it a violation not to have an AIS decal on a watercraft?